php-ru/symfony-docs-ru/best_practices/controllers.rst

 The above example works without any configuration because the wildcard name ``{id}`` matches the name of the property on the entity.
-If this isn't true, or if you have even more complex logic, the easiest thing to do is just query for the entity manually.
+If this isn't true, or if you have even more complex logic, your best choice is to query for the entity manually.
 In our application, we have this situation in ``CommentController``::